kitnato/neverquest/README.md

 #### Dodge

-Dodging an incoming attack negates all damage, but doesn't cost any stamina the way [blocking](#block) does.
+Dodging an incoming attack negates all damage, but doesn't cost any stamina the way [blocking](#block) does, but only if no [armor](#armor) or [hide](#hide-armor) armor is worn.
+Heavier armor will incur a stamina cost for dodging, or might remove the ability to dodge altogether.

 The overall chance to dodge an attack is determined by the [dodge chance](#dodge-chance) statistic.